dmazinanian/css-analyser/README.md

 #css-analyser

-This tool is designed for analysis and safe refactoring of CSS files.
+This tool is designed for analysis and safe refactoring of the CSS code.
 Right now, it finds three different types of duplication in CSS files and safely refactores them.

+I am developing this tool as an infrastructure for my research on CSS during my PhD studies.

 ##License